Degas’ Dancers Paintings: the Ballerinas at The Paris Opera

 The opera rats

-The ballet dancers often came from working class backgrounds.
-They were contemptuously called ‘opera rats’ by the bourgeois critics and clientele who went to see them perform.
-The prejudices of the times are also illustrated by the critical reaction to Degas’ showing of his ‘Little Dancer’ statue at the sixth Impressionist exhibition in 1881.
+Girl dancers from humble origins engaged in low-status ballet—ballet dancing in Degas’ day did not enjoy a good reputation—were contemptuously labeled ‘opera rats’ by the critics and clientele who paid money to see them perform.
+We can get a flavour of the vicious and narrow-minded prejudices of the time by the critical reaction to Degas’ showing of his Little Dancer statue at the sixth Impressionist exhibition in 1881.

 An Infographic timeline which shows where Edgar Degas lived and worked, the dates he lived there and the major paintings to be associated with the addresses and the studios.
 All of these addresses are in Montmartre and all but one in the Pigalle area of Montmartre.